Close Menu

 The rainy season, which runs from December to March, is the low season in Machu Picchu.
 During this time, the weather is generally rainy and cloudy, with frequent landslides and muddy trails.
 The rainy season is not the best time to visit Machu Picchu for several reasons:

 However, the rainy season can be a great time to visit Machu Picchu if you’re looking for a more off-the-beaten-path experience.
 The site is generally less crowded, and the rain can make the scenery feel more mystical and atmospheric.
-(See Also: Best Time to Visit Hawaii in Summer – Ultimate Guide)
+(See Also: Best Places to Visit at Christmas Time in Usa – Festive Magic)

 The Best Time to Visit Machu Picchu: A Day-by-Day Guide